 Unfortunately, this is nothing but marketing hype created to disguise the use of inferior quality fabric.
 Those added layers are only there to hold the weighted material in place and prevent it from falling apart.

 An ideal cooling weighted blanket is made with breathable fabric, which will allow you to sleep comfortably during the night.

 The Hush Iced 2.0 uses premium quality viscose bamboo fabric that is extremely breathable, durable, and long-lasting, without those additional layers that make it hot.

 Weighted Blanket Materials to Avoid Getting Too Warm

 If you’re too warm at night, falling asleep won’t be your only challenge.
 You might even wake up during the night and sleep restlessly throughout the night.

-Maybe your blanket traps too much body heat, or perhaps your natural temperature that makes you overheat at night.
-Some people just run warmer or have periods of higher temperatures, like women who are perimenopausal and having hot flashes.
-Being under the weather or living in a warmer climate could make your nighttime temperature higher too.
+Maybe your current blankets make you hot, or perhaps your natural temperature makes you overheat at night.
+Some people just run warmer, or have periods of higher temperatures, like women who are perimenopausal and having hot flashes.

 Best Weighted Blanket Materials for Hot Sleepers